 If you do this, it means you can be some of the first of the day to enter and enjoy it while there are fewer people and also it will be cooler than if you visit in the afternoon.
 If you are in Seville for a couple of days, be sure to check out my recommend 2-day Seville itinerary for suggestions about fitting everything in.

 You can purchase tickets online at the official Alcazar ticket site, and select the time you would like to enter.
-The Alcazar tickets can either be printed or scanned directly from your mobile phone.
+Your Alcazar of Seville tickets can either be printed or scanned directly from your mobile phone.

 Once you enter the site, there is a small gift shop on the left where you can pick up a map and hire a pre-recorded audio guide for an additional €2.